winitzki/scall/tutorial/programming_dhall.md

 Other branches (`C1`, `C2`, etc.) _do_ require one or more recursive calls to `f`.
 The arguments for those recursive calls are computed from the available data (`x1`, `x2`, etc.) using functions that we denoted by `arg_1_1`, `arg_1_2`, `arg_2_1`, etc.
 Once the recursive calls are completed, the post-processing functions (`post_1`, `post_2`, etc.) are used to compute the final results.

+Note that the code is _not_ required to be tail-recursive.

 Starting from recursive Haskell code for `f` in the skeleton form shown above, the HIT algorithm derives an equivalent code for `f` as a hylomorphism.